NoahLobbe/StryperBot/README.md

 ***As for the instructions for adding the Bot to a server...I will get around to it :D***

+### Operational Notes
+Bot will not recognise stryper video links whose youtube author is not Stryper themself.

 ### Secrets
 Without knowing a business/industry method for storing secrets, the secrets are stored in the environment/system variables of the machine the Bot is running on.
 However, if the Bot is being run off an external server, then a file accessible by the Bot is the 'best' next way.
 Currently, a `.env` file is being used for secrets, using `python-dotenv` library to make `os.getenv("token string")` read from a `.env` file, easily.